KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ![](southwest-headquarters-tour-2026/noc-right-panel.jpg)

+We left with an exclusive Network Operations Center keychain.

 ![](southwest-headquarters-tour-2026/airline-experience.jpg)
 Everywhere you look, there are pieces of airplane and replicas.
 This area entitled "Airplane Experience" is a mockup of a Southwest counter and gate.